social_security.biz top banner Social-Security.biz

 Full retirement

-The age was 65 for a long time but it has changed.
+The age was 65 for a long time, but it has changed.

 For people born

-in 1938 or later retirement age gradually increases until it reaches 67 for people born after 1959.
+In 1938 or later retirement age gradually increases until it reaches 67 for people born after 1959.

-If you were born on January 1st of any year you must refer to the previous year.
+On January 1st of any year, you must refer to the previous year.

-For those born between 1943 and 1954
+For those born between 1943 and 1954, your full retirement age is 66

 Benefits as a Spouse

 If you start receiving benefits as a spouse at your full retirement age, you will get 50% of the monthly benefit your spouse would receive if his or her benefits started at full retirement age.
+If you start receiving benefits at 62 you will only get 35% of the monthly benefit, but at 65, you will be able to get 45.8%.3

 If you were born in